Tag Archives: compassion

 For these families, I imagine there will be many tomorrows before the pain eases.

 I don’t care how tough you think you are, a parent having to bury their child will bring anyone to their knees!
-For a parent to have to bury a child, is a bitter pill to swallow.
+For a parent to have to bury a child is a bitter pill to swallow.
 A myriad of emotions run rampant.
 The mind replays a flood of memories.
-The inner voices and screams cry out in despair and in utter darkness in mid-day!
+The inner voices and screams cry out in despair and in utter darkness in midday!

 For this tragedy to have happened to these families – any family – my heart grieves for them.
 But especially for the mother.
 I can only fathom the sheer loneliness of a mother’s heartbeat for the loss of her child, no matter what age.
-Surely, every tear that escape serves as an expression of a genuine love embedded in a mother’s heart for a lifetime, more so than the nine months she carried that child in her womb.
+Surely, every tear that escapes serves as an expression of a genuine love embedded in a mother’s heart for a lifetime, more so than the nine months she carried that child in her womb.

 I’ve asked myself why many times.
 But I think I know the reason why I tend to weep upon hearing the first sound of a newborn’s cry.
 I am reminded that a little miracle came out of me!
 A fresh start.
 New beginnings.
 Those cries remind me of that special moment in time when I first felt pure joy, hope, and thanksgiving.
 I am awakened to a sea of memories of the dreams and plans for this gift of a new life after giving birth.
 As fate would have it, not every dream comes to fruition, and not every wish becomes a reality.
-There are many joys and sorrows in caring for children.
+Many joys and sorrows come with caring for children.
 But I imagine no sorrow can compare to having to say goodbye to your little one (young or old), knowing that it should have been the other way around.

 I hurt for these mothers.
-Although they may never get over the loss of their child, I pray in time, they will get through it.
+Although they may never get over the loss of their child, I pray that in time, they will get through it.

 11329869_10153432165869246_6608638429490916785_n